 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
-Allouez has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Allouez was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Allouez is generally considered to be a blue-collar town.
-100.00% of the Allouez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Allouez, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Allouez’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Allouez is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Allouez who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 In Allouez, however, the average commute to work is quite long.
 On average, people spend 52.50 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.